Marianarodrigues7/Pagination/README.md

 # Pagination
-An example of pagination in Javascript with test unis in QUnit.
+An example of pagination in **Javascript** complemented with unit tests in **QUnit**.
-The goal is to paginate number of pages minding a current page, total of pages, boundaries and neighbour pages of the current page (around).
+The goal is to paginate a number of pages minding a selected page, total of pages, boundaries and neighbour pages of the current page (around).

 # Files
 ## Pagination.js